robertorcosta/azure-docs.pt-br/articles/container-instances/container-instances-overview.md

 ## <a name="persistent-storage"></a>Armazenamento persistente

-Para recuperar e persistir estados com as Instâncias de Contêiner do Azure, nós oferecemos a [montagem direta de compartilhamentos de arquivos do Azure](container-instances-mounting-azure-files-volume.md).
+Para recuperar e persistir estados com as Instâncias de Contêiner do Azure, nós oferecemos a [montagem direta de compartilhamentos de Arquivos do Azure](container-instances-mounting-azure-files-volume.md) apoiada pelo Armazenamento do Azure.

 ## <a name="linux-and-windows-containers"></a>Contêineres do Windows e do Linux